InkAurora/educblue/API.md

 ### Get Course Progress

 **GET** `/progress/:courseId`
-**Authentication Required**
+**Authentication Required** (Student enrolled in course, Course Instructor, or Admin)

 Get progress information for a specific course.
+Users can access progress if they are:

+- Enrolled in the course (students)
+- The course instructor
+- Admin users

 **Response (200):**